BMI Calculator

 Advanced Assessment Techniques

-• Engage in at least 150 minutes of moderate-intensity aerobic activity weekly.
+2. Engage in Regular Exercise: Aim for at least 150 minutes of moderate aerobic activity weekly, complemented by strength training 2–3 times per week.

 References & External Resources